Get exclusive member benefits & effect social change. Join Today

 A BUN blood test checks for the presence of urea nitrogen in your blood.
 Urea nitrogen forms when protein is broken down.
 Higher than normal levels of urea nitrogen in your blood may be a sign of kidney failure

-If your doctor suspects that you have diabetic nephropathy but is not sure, he or she may perform a kidney biopsy.
+If your doctor suspects that you have diabetic nephropathy, they may order a kidney biopsy.
 A kidney biopsy is a surgical procedure in which a small sample of one or both of your kidneys is removed, so it can be viewed under a microscope.

 There is no cure for diabetic nephropathy, but treatments can delay or stop the progression of the disease.
-Treatments consist of keeping blood sugar levels under control and blood pressure levels down through medications (as needed) and lifestyle changes.
-Your doctor will also recommend a special diet.
+Treatments consist of keeping blood sugar levels under control and blood pressure levels within their target range through medications and lifestyle changes.
+Your doctor will also recommend special diet modifications.
 If your kidney disease progresses to ESRD, you will require more invasive treatments.

 Regularly monitoring your blood sugar levels, using proper dosages of insulin, and taking medications as directed by your doctor can keep your blood sugar levels under control.
 Your doctor may prescribe ACE inhibitors, angiotensin receptor blockers (ARBs), or other blood pressure medications to keep your blood pressure levels down.